Frequently Asked Questions (FAQs)

 Is AΩE membership expensive?

 How long is the process of becoming a member of AΩE?

 “I want to join, but I’m not sure if it is right for me…”

 We recommend you go to our recruitment events at the beginning of every semester and get to know the members (See Recruitment for a list of events).
 There is no obligation to join by attending these events.
 If you’re still not sure after this point, try it anyway.
-Your first semester will give you the opportunity to get to know the actives better and you will also be given a “big sibling” to help guide you through your semester and lend advice to help you out along the way.
+Your first semester will give you the opportunity to get to know the actives better and you will also be given multiple active mentors to help guide you through your semester and lend advice to help you out along the way.
 If you end up deciding that AΩE is not right for you, you are free to drop whenever you want.

 What kind of events and activities does AΩE participate in?

 We take part in a number of events, social and professional.
 In past semesters we were involved in the following:

 Social: Various AΩE events such as dinners, theme park trips, and our end of the semester formal

 What are the benefits of joining AΩE?

-Benefits include, but are not limited to: friendship, leadership opportunities, empowering other engineers, professional development and networking, academic support, social and philanthropic involvement and events.
+Benefits include, but are not limited to: friendship, leadership opportunities, professional development and networking, academic support, social and philanthropic involvement and so many fun events!